codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to be addicted to the hokey pokey, but I turned myself around.
+I was just looking at my ceiling.
+Not sure if it’s the best ceiling in the world, but it’s definitely up there.

 ## Daily Trivia

-Whistler was the codename of this Microsoft Operating System.
+What five letter word is the motto of the IBM Computer company?
- 1. Windows XP
+ 1. Logic
- 2. Windows 2000
+ 2. Click
- 3. Windows 95
+ 3. Pixel
- 4. Windows 7
+ 4. Think

 <details>
   <summary>Answer</summary>
-  Windows XP
+  Think
 </details>